© www.tomthiele.com, Tom Thiele

 At a glance

-Leipzig's most impressive arcade is the best place to experience the architectural and historical grandeur of this city of trade fairs and commerce.
+Leipzig's most impressive arcade is the best place to experience the architectural and historical grandeur of the trade fair and trading city.

-The five-storey Passagen-Messehaus was built between 1912 and 1914 according to plans by the architect Theodor Kösser.
-It was the leather manufacturer Anton Mädler who initiated its construction.
-For this, however, the history-laden Auerbachs Hof had to be replaced.
-The tavern Auerbachs Keller, which became famous through one of the scenes in Goethe's drama "Faust", was thankfully preserved.
+The five-storey Passagen-Messehaus was built from 1912 to 1914 according to plans by architect Theodor Kösser.
+The building was commissioned by the leather manufacturer Anton Mädler.
+However, the historic Auerbachs Hof had to make way for it.
+However, the Auerbachs Keller inn, which became famous as one of the locations in Goethe's drama "Faust", was preserved.

-Originally, the Mädler Passage was the place for sellers of porcelain, ceramics and earthenware.
-Today, the elegant 140-meter-long shopping promenade is a real tourist magnet.
-Besides exclusive shops you can also find the Sanftwut cabaret here.
-Together with the Königshauspassage and the Messehofpassage, this top shopping district forms a unique system of arcades.
+Porcelain, ceramics and earthenware were originally traded in the Mädler Passage.
+Today, the 140-metre-long, elegant shopping street is a real tourist magnet.
+In addition to exclusive stores, the Sanftwut cabaret can also be found here.
+Together with the Königshauspassage and the Messehofpassage, the shopping street forms a unique shopping arcade system.

 Contact